troyfontaine/alpinelinux/README.md

 [![Docker Stars](https://img.shields.io/docker/stars/troyfontaine/x86_64-alpinelinux.svg)]()
 [![Docker Pulls](https://img.shields.io/docker/pulls/troyfontaine/x86_64-alpinelinux.svg)]()

 A super small set of Docker images based on [Alpine Linux][alpine].
-The non-qemu images are roughly 4 MB, while the QEMU image comes in at 10 MB and all have access to a package repository that is much more complete than other BusyBox based images.
+The non-qemu images are only 4 MB and have access to a package repository that is much more complete than other BusyBox based images.
 The primary image is a multi-platform image for x86_64 and armhf which is created using the [manifest-tool](https://github.com/estesp/manifest-tool) by [Phil Estes](https://twitter.com/estesp).
 Images are built using multi-stage Dockerfiles.
-This is a fork of [Docker Alpine][gliderlabs] by Gliderlabs.

 ## Builds